Entry requirements

 Higher degrees

-Universities will not usually let you enrol on a Doctorate in Clinical Psychology if at that time you are enrolled on another programme, e.g. a PhD or Masters.
+Universities will not usually let you enrol on a Doctorate in Clinical Psychology if you are already enrolled on another qualification e.g. a PhD or masters.

-If you have any outstanding requirements from another programme when the clinical course starts, you may have to withdraw from that programme to be able to start or continue your Doctorate in Clinical Psychology.
+If you have any outstanding requirements from another qualification when the clinical course starts, you may have to withdraw from that qualification to be able to start or continue your Doctorate in Clinical Psychology.

 Last updated: